IBMAppModernization/jenkins-and-ldap-server/README.md

         * Members of the *admins* group will be Jenkins super users
             - One member of this group will be created - *suser001*
         * Members of the *developers* will be Jenkins regular users
-            - 40 members of this group will be created with usernames in the range - *user001 - user040*
+            - 40 members of this group will be created with usernames in the range:  *user001 - user040*

 2. A Jenkins server using the above LDAP for user authentication
     * The following are also installed to support Jenkins pipelines: